outline/outline/server/test/fixtures/complexModified.md

 ## Heading 2

+This is a test paragraph

+This is a second test paragraph.
+This is a second sentence.

-This is a test paragraph.
-This was added.
+This is a another test paragraph.
+This is a another sentence.

 - list item 1